 Underactive Thyroid Travel Insurance

-If you have an Underactive Thyroid, you should make sure you have a Travel Insurance policy in place before you leave your home.
+If you have an Underactive Thyroid, you should ensure you have a Travel Insurance policy before leaving your home.

 |Section & Cover||Silver||Gold||Platinum|

 |Cancellation or Curtailment||-||£2,000||£5,000|

 |Overseas Return Quarantine||Included||Included||Included|

 *Excess payable does vary depending on the claim benefit.

 This Travel Insurance is provided by goodtogoinsurance.com.
 Goodtogoinsurance.com is a trading name of Ancile Insurance Group Limited, Registered Address: Kao Hockham Building, Edinburgh Way, Harlow, Essex, CM20 2NQ.
 Authorised and regulated by the Financial Conduct Authority - No. 471641.

 When getting a Travel Insurance quote to cover Underactive Thyroid, you will be asked some questions to ensure you get the correct section.

 If you are travelling with others, we can include them on the policy, even if they do not have any pre-existing medical conditions.